-Talk to an instructur:
+Talk to an Instructor:

 We are happy to conduct tailored courses for your team - on-site, remotely or in our course rooms.